 How to make oatmeal in the slow cooker

-- Do not add milk or sugar to oatmeal in the slow cooker.
+- Step 3: Do not add milk or sugar to oatmeal in the slow cooker.
 Instead, serve with nonfat or low-fat milk, honey to sweeten as a natural option if necessary, and garnish with dried fruits (apricots, dates, plums, and raisins).

 Slow Cooker Oatmeal